Shafin Ahmed: Early life

-Ahmed was born in Kolkata, India on 14 February.
+Shafin was born in Calcutta on 14 February 1961.
 He was the youngest son of famous musicians Kamal Dasgupta and Feroza Begum.
 They later moved to Dhaka.
 He began his musical career at the age of 9 by taking lessons about Nazrul Sangeet.
-He was exposed to western musical influences since he studied in England, along with his elder brother, Hamin Ahmed.
-They then joined the Band Miles which went on to become a leading musical group in Bangladesh.
+He was exposed to Western musical influences since he studied in England, along with his elder brother, Hamin Ahmed.
+They then joined the band Miles which went on to become a leading musical group in Bangladesh.

 Career

 Miles (1979–2021)

-Ahmed joined the pioneering rock band Miles in 1979 as acoustic guitarist along with his brother Hamin and later became the lead singer and bassist.
-He has appeared in all of the albums of Miles and has written and composed many of their top hits.
-In 2009, he left Miles for problems with the other members for the ownership of Miles.
+Shafin joined the pioneering rock band Miles in 1979 as acoustic guitarist along with his brother Hamin and later became the lead singer and bassist.
+He appeared on all of the albums of Miles and wrote and composed many of their top hits.
+In 2009, he left Miles over problems with the other members about the ownership of Miles.
 But, in 2013 he returned to the band and appeared on the ninth album প্রতিচ্ছবি (Reflections).
 He left Miles again in 2017 after having trouble with the members again but came back in late 2018 after resolving their issues.
-He announced in 2021 that he will be leaving the band for the third and final time.
+He announced in 2021 that he would be leaving the band for the third and final time.

 Rhythm of Life (2010–2014)

 On 12 January 2010, Ahmed left Miles citing personal differences with the band.
 He formed a new band group – Rhythm of Life.
 The other members who joined were – Wasiun (guitar), Shahin (guitar), Sumon (keyboard), Shams (bass guitar), Ujjal (percussion), and Rumi (drums).
-But Ahmed disbanded the new group and returned to Miles at the end of the year.
+But Shafin disbanded the new group and returned to Miles at the end of the year.

+Death

+Ahmed died in Woodbridge, Virginia, United States while undergoing treatment for heart and kidney failure, on 24 July 2024.
+He was 63.